Hot Lightning roll past struggling Red Wings

 Andrei Vasilevskiy ran his record to a perfect 10-0-0 against Detroit by stopping 27 of 28 shots.

 A 2011 late first-round pick by the Lightning, Detroit's Vladislav Namestnikov scored against his old team, and Filip Zadina and Jon Merrill handed out assists.
-Frans Nielsen played in his 400th career game for Detroit, which is winless in its last eight (0-6-2).
+Frans Nielsen played in his 300th game for Detroit, which is winless in its last eight (0-6-2).

 Thomas Greiss allowed two goals on 31 shots and fell to 0-7-2 this season.

-Just activated after a seven-game absence due to COVID-19 protocol, Zadina wristed a shot from the right circle that struck Namestnikov and caromed past Vasilevskiy at the 10-minute mark for his second tally.
+Just activated after a seven-game absence due to COVID-19 protocol, Zadina wristed a shot from the right circle that struck Namestnikov and caromed past Vasilevskiy for his second tally.

 Greiss kept it 1-0 with a brilliant kick-save on Anthony Cirelli's one-on-one backhander at 12:12, but Maroon tied it at 1 with a long shot from straightaway for his first goal at 13:56.

-Much of the first was played on the man advantage, with Tampa Bay going 0-for-3 and Detroit failing on both of theirs.
+Much of the first period was played on the man advantage, with Tampa Bay going 0-for-3 and Detroit failing on both of their opportunities.

 The Red Wings pressured Vasilevskiy early in the second, but Goodrow's one-timer gave the Lightning their first lead at 17:29 with a long tally similar to Maroon's.

-In the third, Tampa Bay's defense played strong in front of Vasilevskiy, who faced just four shots, and after Greiss left the net with 80 seconds left, Goodrow buried his second marker with 28 seconds remaining to put the win away.
+In the third, Tampa Bay's defense played strong in front of Vasilevskiy, who faced just four shots.
+After Greiss left the net with 80 seconds left, Goodrow buried his second marker with 28 seconds remaining to put the win away.

 --Field Level Media